 Inaccurate responses may occur in all data provided to the AIHW, and the AIHW does not have direct access to jurisdictional records to determine the accuracy of the data provided.
-However, routine data quality checks are conducted by states and territories prior to submission to the AIHW.
+However, routine data quality checks are conducted by the states and territories prior to submission ot the AIHW.
 The AIHW then undertakes extensive validations on receipt of data.
 Data are checked for valid values, logical consistency and historical consistency.
 Potential errors are queried with jurisdictions, and corrections and resubmissions may be made in response to these edit queries.
 The AIHW does not adjust data to account for possible data errors.

-Data on procedures are recorded uniformly using the Australian Classification of Health Interventions.
+Data on diagnoses are recorded uniformly using the International Statistical Classification of Diseases and Related Health Problems, 10th revision, Australian modification.